jorneycr/jorneycr/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://jorneylopez.github.io/)**

-- 🔭 I’m currently working on `MERN and MEAN Stack`
+- 🔭 I’m currently working on `MERN Stack`

 - 🌱 I’m currently learning `Java, Spring Boot, C# and .Net Core`